cca-io/rescript-mui/documentation/docs/project-structure/icons.md

 The MaterialUi icons **do not** have separate bindings.
-There is a good reason for this: Bindings result in thousands of files (or one extremely large one), which take a good while to recompile (easily upwards of one minute, this is unacceptable performance for a ReasonML project).
+There is a good reason for this: Bindings result in thousands of files (or one extremely large one), which take a good while to recompile (easily upwards of one minute, this is unacceptable performance for a ReScript project).

 It is therefore recommended to bind to the icons you need manually.
 See the following example for how this could look like: